johnhof/mongoman/README.md

 ### `prop.greater(limit, [message])`

-return an error if the number is above the limit
+return an error if the number is below the limit

 ```javascript
   schema.newProp = mon().number().greater(5).fin();